 Another type of advertising tax deduction is print advertising expenses, which include:

 - Ad space in newspapers, magazines, or billboards

 - Creation and printing of advertising materials like brochures, mailers, or business cards

 Multimedia advertising expenses examples include ads on television or the radio.

 8. Special Promotions

-- Publicity campaigns
+- Carrying out publicity campaigns

 - Hosting seminars, webinars, or workshops promoting your business's services

-Business costs for both marketing and selling are deductible, but in separate places on your business tax return.
+Business costs for both marketing and selling are deductible but in separate places on your business tax return.